joaocunhalopes/catsyncpoc/README.md

 - Supports Transceivers/Receivers that can be CAT controlled via CI-V or KSI protocols.
 - Widely Configurable.
 - Low Latency.
-- Tested with a KENWOOD TS-590S and a Xiegu X6100.
+- Tested with a Kenwood TS-590S and a Xiegu X6100.

 ## Limitations